evan1024/Phost/README.md

 ## Installation

 Phost is very easy and quick to install.
-You'll need the following software versions.
+You'll need the following software versions:

+- Make sure to [download the latest version](https://github.com/danieltj27/Phost/releases) from the release archive.
 - PHP 5.6 or later (7.0 is preferred)
 - MySQL 5.6 or later
 - Apache server (with mod_rewrite enabled)